10 ways to make your logo shine

 4. Website design

 A website without a logo is like a house without a front door.
+It helps build brand recognition and eliminates confusion from competitors.
+It also helps portray the message you want to convey to your audience.
 Ensure that your new identity takes pride of place in your digital shop front.

 5. Branded merchandise

-Business swag is essential to get your brand out there.
+Everyone loves merch and business swag is essential to get your brand out there.
+Having a strong logo on the merchandise you give out could help keep stay memorable.
 Whether it’s t-shirts for your staff to wear at events or branded tote bags, merchandise is marketing gold dust and free advertising.

 6. Email templates